St Peter's Church, Harborne: List of Vicars

+Clock

+A new clock was installed in 1877 which struck the hour and chimed Westminster quarters.
+It was constructed by Leeson and Sons of Coleshill.

+In 1899 the clock was brought to a halt by an infestation of bees.
+A deposit of honey was attached to the works connected with the south dial.
+Mr Leeson procured some gunpowder which was fired to silence the bees and then he removed a ½cwt of honey.

 Bells

 The bells were purchased from the church of Bishop Ryder in Deritend and installed by John Taylor & Co.
 The ring of eight was dedicated on 2 March 1963.
 The tenor bell weighs nearly 13 cwt and the ring is in F#.

 Organ

 The organ dates from 1975, replacing a previous instrument destroyed in a fire.
 The organ specification was designed by George Miles, the church organist, and can be found on the National Pipe Organ Register.